adamant/adamant.language.reference/ideas.md

 Scheme uses `!` at the end of functions to indicate they are mutating.
 That might not make sense for Adamant where mutation is probably more common and less frowned on.
 Rust uses `!` to indicate macros.
 It is nice to have a clear distinction for macros, but the syntax really strike one as clearly indicating a macro.
 Since `!` denotes divergent functions and is not used to mean "not" what if we allowed `!` at the end of function names and used it to indicate divergent functions?
 Otherwise it might be obvious that execution will terminate at one.

-## Extra Name Escapes

-Currently escaped identifiers really just allow the use of keywords as identifiers.
-However, they could be expanded to allow any Unicode sequence not containing whitespace (or control characters?).
-Names containing spaces could be enclosed in double backtick

-	let `2legit = 2;
-	let ``a really long name with spaces in it`` = 5;

-Identifiers with spaces would be really useful when naming tests.

-Allowing identifiers beginning with numbers could cause issues if we want to use backtick to mark of special literals like dates and times

 ## Date and Time Literals

 Add support for date and time literals.
-Could be done using either the backtick or single quotes.
+Could be done using either the backslash or single quotes.

-	// With backtick
+	// With backslash
-	let x = `2016-06-06;
+	let x = \2016-06-06;

 	// With quotes
 	let y = '2016-06-06';

-The first would not mix with expanding the backtick to allow anything as an identifier.

 ## Tuple Base Class